olegfafurin/sui-hackathon-2024/README.md

-# Sui x BSA 2024 dApp Starter Template
+# There will be a Betting App project for BSA 2024

 Welcome to the [BSA](https://bsaepfl.ch/) x [SUI](https://sui.io/) Hackathon Official Starter Pack !
 This kit should provide you with tons of tools to make your hackathon experience seamless and easy, so ou can focus on what you do best !